Regulatory actions for Jan. 6, 2026

 Jan.
 6, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Gore, Spectrumedics, Stereotaxis.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Altimmune, GH Research, GSK, Humacyte, Idorsia, Kelun-Biotech, Maplight, Moderna, Protagonist, Sanofi, Scinopharm, Takeda.

 Briefs